Crime

 • March 27 | Gaza Now and individuals and entities fundraising for Hamas: OFAC, in cooperation with the UK’s Office of Foreign Sanctions Implementation (OFSI), sanctioned two individuals and three entities for their role in fundraising for Hamas after the October 7 attacks on Israel.
 Among the sanctioned entities was Gaza Now, a Gaza-based social media news outlet that has posted pro-Hamas content, solicited donations for Hamas, and accepted funds in cryptocurrency.
 OFAC and OFSI included in their designations several cryptocurrency addresses controlled by the media outlet, which have been used in crypto donation campaigns.
 In total, those addresses have received nearly $4.5 million in crypto.

-• March 26 | Syria-based hawala operator: OFAC sanctioned Syria-based hawala operator Tawfiq Muhammad Said Al-Law, who Israel’s National Bureau for Counter Terror Financing (NBCTF) previously identified as having worked with Hezbollah operatives on crypto funding infrastructure.
+• March 26 | Syria-based hawala operator: OFAC sanctioned Syria-based hawala operator Tawfiq Muhammad Said Al-Law, who Israel’s National Bureau for Counter Terror Financing (NBCTF) had previously identified as having worked with Hezbollah operatives on crypto funding infrastructure.
 OFAC included a crypto address controlled by Al-Law as an identifier in the designation.

 • March 25 | Russia-based blockchain companies facilitating sanctions evasion: OFAC sanctioned twelve entities — including Netex24 and Bitpapa — and two individuals for helping to build or operate blockchain-based services to facilitate sanctions evasion on behalf of Russian nationals.
-While OFAC didn’t include any crypto addresses in the designation, Chainalysis identified two addresses associated with Netex24 and Bitpapa.
+While OFAC didn’t include any crypto addresses in the designation, Chainalysis has identified multiple addresses associated with Netex24 and Bitpapa.

 • March 20 | Russian nationals facilitating disinformation for Russian government: OFAC sanctioned Russian nationals Ilya Andreevich Gambashidze and Nikolai Aleksandrovich Tupikin and their companies for assisting the Russian government in foreign malign campaigns, which involved deceiving voters worldwide to undermine trust in their governments.
 OFAC included two USDT addresses in the designation, and Tether has since frozen Gambashidze’s wallets.

 • Feb.
-20 | LockBit ransomware group affiliates: OFAC sanctioned two Russian Nationals — Artur Sungatov and Ivan Kondratyev — who were affiliated with the Ransomware-as-a-Service (RaaS) group LockBit, and included ten crypto addresses as SDN List identifiers in the designation.
+20 | LockBit ransomware group affiliates: OFAC sanctioned two Russian nationals — Artur Sungatov and Ivan Kondratyev — who were affiliated with the Ransomware-as-a-Service (RaaS) group LockBit, and included ten crypto addresses as SDN List identifiers in the designation.
 On the same day, the U.K. National Crime Agency (NCA) and U.S. Department of Justice (DOJ) announced it had disrupted LockBit, and the DOJ charged Sungatov and Kondratyev with using the ransomware strain in attacks.

 2023